ntwiles/BracketlessProgramming/README.md

 After diving into the project, I believe it's impossible.

 That said, I got pretty darn close.
-I wrote the common console game High Low using only two brackets; the ones to define the class.
+I wrote the common console game High Low using only two brackets; the ones needed to define the class body.